Battle lines drawn as fierce euthanasia debate returns to Parliament

 Debate about the nitty gritty of Act Leader David Seymour's fiercely contested End of Life Choice Bill began in the House today, in what may be the first evening of months of arguments.

-After passing 70 votes 50 at its second reading, the assisted dying legislation has reached the Committee of the Whole House - a usually low-key stage before the final vote where last-minute changes are considered.
+After passing 70 votes to 50 at its second reading, the assisted dying legislation has reached the Committee of the Whole House - a usually low-key stage before the final vote where last-minute changes are considered.

 But opponents of the bill look set to clog the gears by putting up more than 120 amendments for debate, on top of a list of major changes Seymour himself is proposing.